seanpmaxwell/Typescript-Best-Practices/README.md

   }
 }
 ```
 - **When to use classes** <a name="when-to-use-classes"></a> Suppose there's a situation where you have some non-IO dynamic-data and functions closely tied together and you want to call functions specifically for that data (i.e. a data-structure).
 For example, take the `new Map()` object.
 It has it's own internal state which is a group of key value pairs, and it provides you with all kinds of handy functions `get(), set(), keys(), length etc` to update and access the key/value pairs.
-It'd be pretty inconvenient (and possibly dangerous if the state is external) to constantly have to do `const mapData = Map.new(); Map.set(mapData, 'key', 'value'), Map.get(mapData, 'key');`.
+We could write our data-structures using object-literals instead and access the data in the functions with the `this` keyword, but this could get a little messy for complex data-structures and makes all our data items publicly available.

 **Classes Summary** <a name="classes-summary"></a>
-- When to use classes:
-  - Data-Structures
-  - Whenever you have a set on no IO data initialized multiple times tightly couple with some functions (you feel tempted to use the `new` keyword).
+- Use classes whenever you have a set on non-IO data initialized multiple times tightly coupled with some functions (i.e. data-structures).
+DO NOT uses classes for organizing code or IO data, object-literals in conjunction with interfaces will suffice.
-- When not use classes:
-  - Organizing code
-  - IO data

 ### Types (type-aliases and interfaces) <a name="types"></a>